bguiz/js-standards/content/es5/comments.md

 Note that subtle difference such as the number of `*`s is significant.
-JSDoc interpret multiline comments that begin with exactly two `*`s as a commnet that should be parsed and added to the documentation, and ignores any other multiline commnents
+JSDoc interprets multi-line comments that begin with exactly two `*`s as a comment that should be parsed and added to the documentation, and ignores any other multi-line comments.

 **Avoid** checking in commented out lines of code.